Virtual@APS is different from our K-12 Virtual Learning Program. Please visit the VLP site for more information on that program.

 Talk with your counselor.
-Your counselor will communicate with the Department of Teaching & Learning, Office of Secondary Education for approval.
+Your counselor will communicate with the Office of Academics and Office of Secondary Education for approval.
 If the course is already in the Program of Studies as a virtual/online course, you can request it during class selection in early Spring.

 Do I have to pay for a virtual/online class?